 Notice of rights

 The Architectural Barriers Act (ABA) requires access to facilities that are designed, built, altered, or leased with federal funds.
-The Access Board's accessibility standards are available at: https://www.access-board.gov/guidelines-and-standards/buildings-and-sites/about-the-aba-standards.
+The Access Board's accessibility guidelines and standards are available here.

-For questions about the ABA or for information about filing a complaint regarding the accessibility of DISA facilities, contact the Office of Equal Employment Opportunity and Diversity (EEOD) at 301-225-6458.
+For questions about the ABA or for information about filing a complaint regarding the accessibility of DISA facilities, contact the Office of Equality, Diversity, and Inclusion (OEDI) at 301-225-6458.

 The ABA is codified in 42 U.S. Code § 4151 through 4157 and defines how the Secretary of Defense is responsible for ensuring individuals with physical disabilities have ready access and use of DOD buildings and facilities whenever possible, by prescribing standards for their design, construction, and alteration.
 The ABA applies to facilities designed, built, altered, or leased with certain federal funds, and non-federal facilities which were built or altered with federal grants or loans.
 The ABA requirements also have defined exceptions and limitations.